nickjj/docker-node-example/README.md

     - Extract a bunch of configuration settings into environment variables
     - `backend/config/index.js` and the `.env` file handles configuration in all environments
 - **Front-end assets**:
-    - `frontend/` contains all your CSS, JS, images, fonts, etc. and is managed by Webpack
+    - `frontend/` contains all your CSS, JS, images, fonts, etc. and is managed by esbuild
     - Custom `502.html` and `maintenance.html` pages
     - Generate favicons using modern best practices
 - **Express defaults that are changed**: